 If you take your list of 10 sites about shoelace tying and show them to 100 people who want to know about “tying shoelaces” surely they can answer the question for you?
 But how can you measure it?

 You’ve probably heard of click-through rate (CTR) before, especially in advertising.
 It represents how many people who saw a search result actually clicked it.
 Until recently it’s been an informative metric; it tells us how enticing your listing was compared with others on the page.
 No more.
 Now it has impact.
 Real impact.

 If 90 of your “test subjects” click the listing in position 3, that tells you that the site in position 3 has the best promise of answering your searcher’s question.
 Maybe the site in position 2 was actually about the history of shoelaces.
 Perhaps the site in position 4 was about the benefits of Velcro.
 By looking at which results your participants click they are telling you which they think is the best result.
 You’d be crazy not to bump this up to position 1, right?

 But what if promises are all that listing offered?
-By monitoring click-through rate you can see which listing was the most enticing, but how can you tell whether the page fulfilled its promise?
+By monitoring user behaviour data like click-through rate you can see which listing was the most enticing, but how can you tell whether the page fulfilled its promise?

 The answer is simple.
 If you’re out shopping for a new pair of shoes and accidentally walk into a hat shop what do you do?
 You turn around and walk back out (unless you’re a sucker for a good bonnet).

 So can we use how many people who walk out of the shop as a metric?
 Not quite.
 Customers who bought a hat will eventually walk out.
 What we need to look at instead is how long people spent in the shop.
 Anyone who left immediately wasn’t interested in what the shop had to offer.
 Anyone who was interested stuck around a bit longer.
 Perhaps they had a browse.
 Maybe they even bought a nice flat cap.